 Like a sale of land itself, the assignment of a mortgage is a conveyance of an interest in land that requires a writing signed by the grantor.
 In a "title theory state" like Massachusetts, a mortgage is a transfer of legal title in a property to secure a debt.
-Therefore, when a person borrows money to purchase a home and gives the lender a mortgage, the homeowner-mortgagor retains only equitable title in the home; the legal title is held by the mortgagee.
+Therefore, when a person borrows money to purchase a home and gives the lender a mortgage, the homeownermortgagor retains only equitable title in the home; the legal title is held by the mortgagee.
 See Vee Jay Realty Trust Co. v.
 DiCroce, 360 Mass.
 751, 753 (1972), quoting Dolliver v.
 St. Joseph Fire & Marine Ins.
 Co., 128 Mass.
-315, 316 (1880) (although "as to all the world except the mortgagee, a mortgagor is the owner of the mortgaged lands," mortgagee has legal title to property).
-Where, as here, mortgage loans are pooled together in a trust and converted into mortgage-backed securities, the underlying promissory notes serve as financial instruments generating a potential income stream for investors, but the mortgages securing these notes are still legal title to someone's home or farm and must be treated as such.
+315, 316 (1880) (although "as to all the world except the mortgagee, a mortgagor is the owner of the mortgage loans are pooled together in a trust and converted into mortgage-backed securities, the underlying promissory notes serve as financial instruments generating a potential income stream for investors, but the mortgages securing these notes are still legal title to someone's home or farm and must be treated as such.